vitaliiivanovspryker/neuron-ai/README.md

 // It's well done Valerio!
 Anyway, let me give you some advice to get a better rank on Google...
 ```

 As you can see in the example above, the Agent automatically has memory of the ongoing conversation.
 Learn more about memory in the [documentation](https://docs.neuron-ai.dev/chat-history-and-memory).

+## Supported Providers

+With Neuron you can switch between LLM providers with just one line of code, without any impact on your agent implementation.
+Supported providers:

+- Anthropic
+- Ollama (also available as [embeddings provider](https://docs.neuron-ai.dev/components/embeddings-provider#ollama))
+- OpenAI
+- Mistral
+- Deepseek

 ## Tools & Function Calls